 Also well known for its Curry Mile, Brick Lane boasts a plethora of retro and vintage stalls, especially around the Old Truman Brewery.
 On Sundays, there is also a flea market (a bit meh) selling second hand clothes and books.

-This indie music label has its own awesome independent record store which is also a live music venue (I saw a Vampire Weekend play here in 2010).
-Stop by and check out their huge range of records, books and other merchandise, and grab a coffee from their cafe.
+Stop by Rough Trade East and check out their huge range of records, books and other merchandise or grab a coffee from their cafe.

 14. Shoreditch High Street